AbdullahYgmr/python_mini_projects/README.md

 ## Projects in this repository

 This repository contains mini projects such as:
-- A To-Do List application using Tkinter
+- Basic Python Projects
 - File handling examples
-- Data manipulation projects
+- Data server projects
 - Game projects
 - And more!